Minnesota company's product trick to scraping ice from your driveway

 When the snow and ice are melted, the scraper also works well to remove old tile, shingles and drywall mud, McNamee said.

-In 20 years, he's sold about 75,000 units, but selling scrapers remains a side hustle.
-He's also chief financial officer at Lake Street Capital markets in Minneapolis and co-owner of a Cold Stone Creamery ice-cream shop in Blaine.
+In 20 years, he has sold about 75,000 units, but selling scrapers remains a side hustle.
+He's also chief financial officer at Lake Street Capital Markets in Minneapolis and co-owner of a Cold Stone Creamery ice-cream shop in Blaine.

-At $40, the Ultimate Scraper is sold at more than 70 locations such as select Ace Hardwares and Fastenal stores and at UltimateScraper.com.
+At $40, the Ultimate Scraper is sold at more than 70 locations such as select Ace Hardware and Fastenal stores and at UltimateScraper.com.

 John Ewoldt • 612-673-7633